 We are supporting faculty who need to move classes online.
 Faculty can:

-- Consult our Temporary Remote/Online Teaching and Learning Guide
+- Consult our Online Teaching and Learning Guide

-- Request a personal consultation with Libraries’ experts
+- Request a personal consultation with one of the Libraries’ experts

 - Receive local tech support for Canvas and other software, or refer to the Canvas Instructor Guide

 - Ask the Library via live chat or sending us a message

 - Refer to our Libraries news item and JMU’s Coronavirus FAQ for up-to-date information

 Canvas Learning Management System is the primary platform that JMU Libraries and JMU IT support for online, blended, and distance learning.

 - To use JMU Canvas, start at canvas.jmu.edu and log in with your JMU eID and JMU Duo.